Paedology

-Paedology (paidology) is the study of children's behavior and development (as distinct from pedagogy, the art or science of teaching, and pediatrics, the field of medicine relating to children).
-Pedology is not commonly recognized as a distinct field of study; therefore, many people who would be described as pedologists are instead described as pedagogues, psychologists, pediatricians, etc. Another factor that contributes to paedology's lack of recognition as a distinct field of study is because one could make contributions to the field of pedology while also making contributions to other fields.
-For example.
-Jean Piaget made contributions to the study of pedology in his theories of the cognitive development of children; however, Piaget has more commonly been recognized as a developmental psychologist.
+Paedology (also spelled pedology or paidology) is the study of children's behavior and development.
+It may be considered distinct from pedagogy, the art or science of teaching, and pediatrics, the field of medicine relating to children.
+However, pedology is not commonly recognized as a distinct field of study; therefore, many people who would be described as pedologists are instead described as pedagogues, pediatricians, psychologists, etc. Another factor that contributes to paedology's lack of recognition as a distinct field of study is because one could make contributions to the field of pedology while also making contributions to other fields.
+For example, Jean Piaget made contributions to the study of pedology in his theories of the cognitive development of children; however, Piaget has more commonly been recognized as a developmental psychologist.

-Origins of Paedology
+Origins of paedology

 The origins of this trend in psychology and pedagogy go back to the end of the 18th century with the separation of a branch of psychology that would form the basis of pedagogy, a pedagogic psychology or "experimental pedagogic psychology", "experimental pedagogy", "experimental education".

-G. Stanley Hall (1844-1924) fostered pedology as a separate study, and also became instrumental in the development of modern educational psychology.
+G. Stanley Hall (1844–1924) fostered pedology as a separate study, and also became instrumental in the development of modern educational psychology.
 An American researcher, Oscar Chrisman, proposed the term "pedology" in 1893.
 At the end of the 19th century, pedology as a comprehensive study of the child came to prominence in Europe as an attempt to create a study of children in the manner of natural sciences.
 In 1909 Professor Kazimierz Twardowski organized a Pedological Society in Lviv, Austro-Hungary (now Ukraine).
 In 1910 a similar society was organized in Kraków.
 In 1911 the first World Congress in Pedology took place in Brussels, Belgium, with attendants from 22 countries.

-World War I (1914-1918) effectively put an end to the development of this study in Western Europe.
+World War I (1914–1918) effectively put an end to the development of this study in Western Europe.

 Since pedology as a branch of science never reached its maturity, there is no common established understanding as to the scope or instruments of pedology.

 Bowie State University in Bowie, Maryland became the first university in the United States to offer a bachelor's degree in pedology.
 A 2014 document from the university refers to "the pedology major (now known as child and adolescent studies)".
 At many universities in the United States, pedological study is generally classified under the major "child development."